 Instead of trying to build up fame through an unrelated method and then hoping some of those people want to check out your book, you want to build a platform that is based around your book.

 Know Your Intended Audience

 So who is your intended customer?
+This can start out with your genre and age range.
 If you wrote a book for children 13 or younger, you might be advertising to parents and grandparents, rather than the children themselves.
 Teens and adults tend to pick out their own books more often, and will be the target of your marketing directly.

 Identify Your Points of Interest

 What about your book will interest your audience?
 Is it set in Ireland?
 Is it about a dog?
 Does it feature space travel?
 Does the main character suffer from cancer?
 Whatever your premise is, that will need to be a huge part of your platform.
 You want to reach people with interest in those topics.